Want to apply for our Grad program? Here’s what you need to know…

 Applications with scores that do no meet our requirements will not be reviewed.

 The Communication department accepts applications on a rolling basis.
-However, to be eligible for financial aid, your completed application must be received by January 1 for admission consideration for the following fall.
-In addition, international applications must be received by January 1 to be considered for fall admission, whether financial aid is needed or not.
+However, to be eligible for financial aid, your completed application must be received by December 1 for admission consideration for the following fall.
+In addition, international applications must be received by December 1 to be considered for fall admission, whether financial aid is needed or not.
 Applications for the following spring must be received by November 1.
 We cannot guarantee that applications received after these dates can be considered.
-There is a non-refundable application processing fee that cannot be waived.
 Students must supply their most recent undergraduate and (where appropriate) graduate transcripts.
 If official transcripts are not yet available, unofficial transcripts may be submitted in the application, but official transcripts must be supplied prior to matriculation, if the candidate is accepted for admission.

 Come December 1, the Graduate Admissions Committee will begin screening applications periodically, and applicants will be notified of their standing as soon as possible.
 All necessary recommendation letters, transcripts, test scores, and personal statements must be received before the Admissions Committee can come to a final decision on an application.
 Most admission decisions, but not all, will be made by April 15.

 Applications are submitted directly to the UConn Graduate School through an online system.
 Before applying, take a few minutes to check out the UConn Graduate School Fee Waiver Policy.

 First, here’s an overview of what you’ll need to do in order to apply: